tsion/middleearth/drafts/Properties.md

 	set: func(.contents) { this contents = contents - 1 }
 	get: func -> Int { contents }
     }

+The `set()` and `get()` calling is also dangerous because of potential for infinite loops.
+They should be avoided as much as possible, usually.

 These issues are easily avoided and don't pose a real problem, but they are documented here so at least you know what's going on if you